1emreyesil/FDS_Final_Project/README.md

 # Depression Detection Using Behavioral Data and PHQ4 Score

 This repository contains a machine learning project aimed at forecasting depression levels based on a combination of activity data, survey results, and mobile data.
 The dataset used includes information such as user activity, sleep data, and survey results (specifically the PHQ-4 test) to predict depression levels.
 The project includes various stages such as data preprocessing, exploratory data analysis (EDA), feature engineering, dimensionality reduction using PCA, and model application.
+In this project our main dataset was [College Experience Study Dataset](https://www.kaggle.com/datasets/subigyanepal/college-experience-dataset)

 The present repository contains the solutions to the FDS Final Project for the year 2024/2025.